-Nowadays attackers also use directory traversal attacks to view arbitrary files on web server like SSL private keys and password files.
+Attackers can also use directory traversal attacks to view arbitrary files on web servers like SSL private keys and password files.

 Directory traversal is also known as the ../ (dot dot slash) attack, directory climbing, and backtracking.

 For example, we are at this location C:HackingHacking ToolsBugtraq.
-Now on typing .. , we would reach at C:HackingHacking Tools.
+Now on typing “..”, we would reach C:HackingHacking Tools.

-Again on typing .. , we would reach at C:Hacking and so on.
+Again on typing “..”, we would reach C:Hacking and so on.

-Lets again go at location C:HackingHacking ToolsBugtraq.
-Now suppose we want to access a file abcfile.txt placed in folder Hacking.
-Just we need to type ….abcfile.txt .
-Typing .. two times would take us two directories up (that is to directory Hacking) where abcfile.txt is stored.
+Let’s again go to location C:HackingHacking ToolsBugtraq.
+Now suppose we want to access a file named abcfile.txt placed in the folder “Hacking.”
+We need to type “….abcfile.txt”.
+Typing “..” twice takes us two directories up (that is to directory Hacking) where “abcfile.txt” is stored.

-I hope you got dot dot slash concept.
-Now lets proceed further..
+I hope you understand the dot dot slash concept.
+Now let’s proceed further.

-So as of now, we have complete understanding what directory means and what dot dot slash means.
-Now lets understand clearly what directory traversal attack means.
+At this point, we have a complete understanding of what “directory” and “dot dot slash” mean.
+Now let’s clearly understand what directory traversal attack means.

-Directory Traversal attack is an HTTP(or in simple terms web) exploit or vulnerability which allows attackers or hackers to access restricted directories (most hackers are interested in root directory access ) and execute commands outside of the web server’s root directory.
-The goal of this attack is to access sensitive files placed on web server by stepping inside root directory using dot dot slash technique.
+Directory Traversal attacks is an HTTP exploit or vulnerability which allows attackers or hackers to access restricted directories (most hackers are interested in root directory access) and execute commands outside of the web server’s root directory.
+The goal of this attack is to access sensitive files placed on a web server by stepping inside the root directory using the dot dot slash technique.
 By exploiting a directory traversal vulnerability, an attacker can access files in directories other than the root directory.
 This can be harmful, since access to restricted files containing passwords or other private information may compromise the web server.

 For example, by typing the following URL:

-The attacker or hacker causes sample.php to retrieve the file ../../../../web-config.php and display it in the attacker’s or hackers web browser.
-As i have already told you the character sequence “../” stands for “one directory up”.
-So the string “../../../../web-config.php” therefore means “go four directories up, then down into root directory and retrieve the file web-config.php from there”.
+The attacker or hacker causes sample.php to retrieve the file “../../../../web-config.php” and display it in the attacker’s or hacker’s web browser.
+As mentioned above, the character sequence “../” stands for “one directory up.”
+So the string “../../../../web-config.php” therefore means “go four directories up, then down into the root directory and retrieve the file ‘web-config.php’ from there.”

-The attacker needs to guess how many directories to climb in order to get to the desired directory, but this can be easily done by trial and error.
+The attacker needs to guess how many directories to climb in order to get to the desired directory, but this can be done easily via trial and error.

-I have setup a live example on my system to explain this vulnerability to users using tomcat server.
+I have set up a live example on my system to explain this vulnerability to users using a tomcat server.

-Here is the result of above step, we are able to access product.jsp in root folder because this sample was vulnerable to directory traversal attack.
+Here is the result of the above step.
+We are able to access product.jsp in the root folder because this sample was vulnerable to a directory traversal attack.

-Some web applications scan query string for dangerous characters such as:
+Some web applications scan query strings for dangerous characters such as:

 However, the query string is usually URI decoded before use.
-Therefore these applications are vulnerable to percent encoded directory traversal such as:
+Therefore these applications are vulnerable to percent encoded directory traversals such as: